 - Completion of an undergraduate (bachelor's) degree by the time you enroll in the MD program

-- Completion of specific undergraduate course work in physics, mathematics, chemistry, biological sciences, English, and in the humanities
+- Completion of specific undergraduate course work in physics, mathematics, chemistry, biological sciences, biochemistry, English, the humanities, and social sciences

-- A grade-point average (GPA) of at least 2.50 on a 4.00 scale for all college work (The average GPA for students who enroll in Iowa's MD program is 3.70, and 95 percent of applicants have a GPA of at least 3.20.
+- A grade-point average (GPA) of at least 3.00 on a 4.00 scale for all undergraduate college work (The mean cumulative GPA for students who enroll in Iowa's MD program is 3.80, the mean science GPA is 3.57, and 95 percent of applicants have a GPA of at least 3.20.)
 If you have a choice of taking pre-med courses for a grade or pass/fail, take the courses for a grade.)

 - Completion of the Medical College Admission Test (MCAT)